 The TCPWave DNS remote also self-monitors itself and reports the key performance indicators to the DDI controller.
-On the DDI controller, these metrics are leveraged to render the graphs, check if any monitoring thresholds are breached.
+These metrics are leveraged to render the graphs and check if any monitoring thresholds are breached on the DDI controller.
 To ensure compliance, each DNS remote is periodically checked by the DDI controller for configuration assurance policies.
-The remotes are centrally patched by the DDI controller.
+The DDI controller centrally patches the remotes.
 Dynamic DNS updates from the DDI controller are not transmitted using UDP in the TCPWave implementation.
 The dynamic DNS updates are transmitted using a secure encrypted channel that uses TCP over SSL.
-The remote DNS appliance can perform a "full pull" of all the configurations and the DDI controller can perform a "full sync" on the DDI remote.
-This prevents the DNS data from getting corrupted with a man in the middle attack.
+The remote DNS appliance can perform a "full pull" of all the configurations, and the DDI controller can perform a "full sync" on the DDI remote.
+It prevents the DNS data from getting corrupted by a man-in-the-middle attack.

+The DDI controller maintains and manages the licenses on all the remote DNS appliances.
 The DNS remotes auto-sense the failure of a DDI controller and are programmed to automatically bind themselves to the next available DDI controller.
 The DNS zone transfers between the DNS remotes are encrypted.
-The DDI controller also has the capabilities to execute specific commands on the remote DNS appliances.
+The DDI controller also can execute specific commands on the remote DNS appliances.
 Powerful machine learning algorithms are embedded into the TCPWave DNS remote to protect the enterprise's mission-critical DNS infrastructure from exploits.
 While some of the remote commands are executed automatically by the TCPWave Quartz Scheduling Engine, other commands can be executed by the privileged user that has been granted permissions.
-The DDI controller maintains and manages the licenses on all the remote DNS appliances.
 The TCPWave remote DNS appliances have features to stream the live DNS logs to external sources such as Splunk.

 Click here to learn more about DNS Caching Appliances.